SpiderOak/flow-python/README.md

 flow-python is a module to interact with the Flow stack using python.

 ## Install

+1. Download and install Semaphor: https://spideroak.com/opendownload.
+2. Clone and install the flow-python repo:
 ```
 $ git clone https://github.com/SpiderOak/flow-python.git
 $ cd flow-python